 That year, the competition’s anniversary year, came with the prestige of being filmed as a TV Series screened on Watch TV.
 The format of the competition was changed for the series and viewers saw finalists spend time at different establishments across the country for different masterclasses.
 Paul travelled to Lime Wood Hotel with Angela Hartnett, Luke Holder and James Martin (other finalists went to Gleneagles with Andrew Fairlie and Rick Stein’s Cookery School in Padstow), as well as The Waterside Inn, and Le Gavroche and even to Switzerland with Michel and Robyn Roux.
 The final was an even more glittering affair than usual, with a gala dinner taking place at Mandarin Oriental Hyde Park where he was crowned Roux Scholar 2013.

 After staying a further year at Ashdown Park, Paul joined the team at the luxurious Berwick Hotel, Bristol as Head Chef of Hattusa restaurant in 2014, and then in November 2017 he joined the kitchen of fellow Roux Scholar André Garrett as head chef at Cliveden House, Taplow.
-When André left in 2019, Paul took the reins as Executive Head Chef where he leads a brigade of 26 covering lunch and dinner services in the main dining room, and elaborate functions such as weddings.
-He creates menus that draw their beauty from natural flavours, and is completely led by seasonality of his ingredients.
+When André left in 2019, Paul took the reins as Executive Head Chef where he led a brigade of 26 covering lunch and dinner services in the main dining room, and elaborate functions such as weddings.

 In spring 2022, Paul took up a new role as Executive Chef at Relish Events catering in Cirencester, where Paul uses his extensive experience in catering for special events around the country.